mxcl/YOLOKit/README.markdown

 ```

 ###NSArray.pmap
 Map, but run in parallel.
 Obviously: be thread safe in your block.
-Doesn't
+Doesn’t
 return until everything is done.
 Typically not worth using unless you have large
 arrays since the overhead of thread-syncronization may be greater than the
 parallel savings otherwise.